 Eric’s Simple Choice

-Speaking only for myself, there are not a lot of options because of back problems (Forestier’s Disease, entrenched Cervical, Thoracic and Lumbar vertebrae spondylosis), I am simply not able to use a standard bicycle.
-Sitting on a narrow seat and hunching forward on a standard upright bicycle is enough to cause major problems – and that is without getting into pedalling the bike along.
-So, in short, it’s a simple choice when there is only one option.
+Speaking only for myself, there are not a lot of options because of back and neck problems (Forestier’s Disease, entrenched Cervical, Thoracic and Lumbar vertebrae spondylosis), I am simply not able to use a standard bicycle.
+Sitting on a narrow seat and hunching forward on a standard upright bicycle is enough to cause major problems – and that is without getting into pedalling the bike along (waddling about).
+In short, it’s a simple choice when there is only one option.
 There are two places in the ‘outside world’ that I feel comfortable: one is weightless in the deep blue sea and the other is on my recumbent tadpole trike.

 If you have any sort of balance issue, or really just don’t like gravel rash – with a low centre of gravity, three wheels and a comfortable seat… there are not many bicycles that are as easy to keep upright especially when you come to a stop.